At a Glance

 The predicted salary is between 17000 - 20000 £ per year.

-We’re Blind Veterans UK, a charity that helps vision-impaired ex-service people from every generation rebuild their lives after their sight has been affected.
-Founded in 1915, by Sir Arthur Pearson, to help the many veterans losing their sight after the First World War, we have over a century of experience providing the best care to our veterans.
+We’re Blind Veterans UK, a charity that helps vision-impaired ex-service people from every generation rebuild their lives regardless of how or when they lost their sight.
+Founded in 1915 by Sir Arthur Pearson to help the many veterans losing their sight after the First World War, we have supported those blinded in subsequent wars and military engagements, including the Second World War, and more recently, the conflicts in the Falklands, Iraq and Afghanistan.

-We are now looking for three part-time Drivers to join us on permanent basis, working 15 hours per week, Saturday – Monday.
+We are now looking for a part-time Driver to join us on a permanent basis, working 15 hours per week.
+The role will involve working evenings and weekends as required and undertaking some overnight stays.

 The Benefits

-– Generous annual leave with the option to buy additional days
+- Generous annual leave (pro rata) with the option to buy additional days

 - Pension scheme with generous employer contributions